 Preparation as Advantage

-"Victorious warriors win first and then go to war," Sun Tzu wrote, "while defeated warriors go to war first and then seek to win."
+“Victorious warriors win first and then go to war,” Sun Tzu wrote, “while defeated warriors go to war first and then seek to win.”
 The battle is won or lost before it begins.
-Thorough preparation—understanding the terrain, anticipating scenarios, positioning resources—provides advantages that no amount of in-the-moment improvisation can match.
+Thorough preparation—understanding the terrain, anticipating scenarios, positioning resources, and preparing your troops (or business resources) effectively before engagement—provides advantages that no amount of in-the-moment improvisation can match.

-This doesn't mean analysis paralysis.
-It means doing the thinking before the pressure hits.
+This doesn’t mean analysis paralysis.
+It means doing the thinking before the pressure hits—because chance favors the prepared mind in strategy and leadership.
 The time to figure out your crisis communication plan is not during the crisis.
 The time to understand how competitors will respond to your product launch is before you launch.

 War-gaming major decisions—actually working through how competitors, customers, and markets might respond—reveals weaknesses in your strategy while you can still address them.
-It's cheaper to discover problems in a conference room than in the market.
+Business wargame exercises and a structured business wargame guide for effective strategy development are powerful ways to simulate these scenarios and improve decision-making.
+Ongoing development of strategic capabilities ensures your organization is better prepared for evolving challenges and opportunities.
+Effective implementation of a business strategy includes establishing clear goals and key performance indicators (KPIs).
+It’s cheaper to discover problems in a conference room than in the market.

 The Indirect Approach